ChooZhenZong/FloEnergy-CSV-Parser/README.md

 to discuss if the sql statements are being generated properly, how can we refactor, what can we change, what are the trade offs of say generating a single sql statement vs a batch statement? from there we iterate into the next proper version.

+take a look at my latest changes, it now seperates the logics into it's own class instead of evverything in the main class, which we can now do further refactoring and add loggings to each of the class. which scales better if i add interfaces/abstract classes

 I have seen cases where overengineering brings a hard time refactoring and changing of logic. and jumping the gun wasted more time than not.

 Interviewing for a developers job is a mess, there are no right standards. there are multiple ways to fix or program.